-To the best of my recollection, this question first confronted me way back in 1974 while doing research for my first archaeology term paper in an undergraduate course entitled “Archaeology of the Southeast,” which was taught in extraordinary depth and with excellence by Dr. Charles H. Faulkner in the Department of Anthropology at The University of Tennessee, Knoxville (UTK).
-My spelling had always been “archaeology,” and I was supremely confident in that spelling.
-As part of my term paper research, I took a short hike to the small library in the Frank H. McClung Museum.
-While perusing the books, my eye caught this huge, thick volume that I had never seen before.
+To the best of my recollection, this question first confronted me way back in 1974 while doing research for my first archaeology term paper in an undergraduate course entitled “Archaeology of the Southeastern United States,” which was taught in extraordinary depth and with excellence by Dr. Charles H. Faulkner in the Department of Anthropology at The University of Tennessee, Knoxville (UTK).
+My personal spelling had always been archaeology, and I was supremely confident in that spelling.
+As part of my term paper research, I took a short hike to the Frank H. McClung Museum on campus and trotted downstairs to their library.
+While perusing the books, my eye caught this huge, thick volume I had never seen before.
 It looked something like the Holy Bible.
 I quickly took it down from the shelf, thumbed through it, and found some useful information.
 The title page said the author was some guy by the name of James B. Griffin.
 However, I did not really notice the title of the book that closely until I flipped it over and saw Archeology of Eastern United States on the spine.
 The first thoughts that came to mind were as follows:

 We UTK anthropology students spelled it primarily as archaeology throughout undergraduate and graduate school.
 Occasionally, some student who was deeply concerned about the spelling difference would ask someone why the two spellings exist.
 Several different answers would crop up from time to time—none with any real air of certainty.
-One answer was that some American archaeologists always spell it archeology to differentiate our anthropological (science based) archaeological orientation from the older and more inferior archaeology of Europe, which developed woefully as the red-headed stepchild of the history discipline.
+One answer was that some American archaeologists always spell it archeology to differentiate our anthropological (social science-based) archaeological orientation from the older and more inferior archaeology of Europe, which developed woefully as the red-headed stepchild of the history discipline.
 (I mentioned that to momentarily upset the many British archaeologists who visit the blog, just to see if they are really paying attention.
-We love you guys.)
-The other typical answer in those days was that archeology is the way the government of the United States spells it.
-I never liked either of those answers and was always a bit suspicious of them because numerous and notable exceptions could be easily identified.
+We love you guys!)
+The other typical answer in those days was that archeology is the way the federal government of the United States spells it.
+I never liked either of those answers and was always suspicious of them because numerous and notable exceptions could be easily identified.

-With that bit of reading done, I can now inform you that James B. Griffin received his Ph.D. from the University of Chicago, which readily explains the “eo” spelling that I encountered on the spine of his famous book so many years ago.
+With that bit of reading done, I can now inform you that Dr. James B. Griffin received his Ph.D. from the University of Chicago, which readily explains the “eo” spelling that I encountered on the spine of his famous book so many years ago.

-The baseline fact is this.
-As a matter of day-to-day practice and contrary to what you might have heard, there is no universally required federal spelling of the word as archeology.
+The baseline fact of the matter is this.
+From the dictionary standpoint, both spellings are technically correct.
+However, as a matter of day-to-day practice and contrary to what you might have heard, there is no universally required U.S. Government spelling of the word as archeology.
 This is an off-the-cuff myth born of a confusing etymological history.
-It is really a matter of personal preference that will vary from one federal agency to another (and really far more so) from one federal project manager to another—even within the same federal agency.
+It is really a matter of personal preference that will vary from one federal agency to another and (really far more so) from one federal program manager or project manager to another—even within the same federal agency.
 It is really sort of like Forrest Gump and his box of chocolates.
 You may never know which spelling you are going to end up using.